abregado/champions-combat/_chapters/rules.md

 The Attack section is always in the middle of the action card.

 When using the Attack section of a card, a player follows these steps:
-* A target character is chosen.
+1. A target character is chosen.
 The target must be inside a hex shown on the attackers Style card.
-* If there are no characters on any of the hexes covered by the attackers style card, an Attack card may not be played.
+2. If there are no characters on any of the hexes covered by the attackers style card, an Attack card may not be played.
-* A number of dice, denoted by the number Die icons in the Attack section, are rolled.
+3. A number of dice, denoted by the number Die icons in the Attack section, are rolled.
-* The targeted hex on the Style card is marked with either "3+" or "4+".
+4. The targeted hex on the Style card is marked with either "3+" or "4+".
-* If the targeted hex is marked with 3+, then attack dice which landed on a number greater than or equal to three are successful, and attack dice less than three have failed.
+5. If the targeted hex is marked with 3+, then attack dice which landed on a number greater than or equal to three are successful, and attack dice less than three have failed.
-* If the targeted hex is marked with 4+, then attack dice which landed on a number greater than or equal to four are successful, and attack dice less than four have failed.
+6. If the targeted hex is marked with 4+, then attack dice which landed on a number greater than or equal to four are successful, and attack dice less than four have failed.
-* Each successful die is considered a hit.
+7. Each successful die is considered a hit.
+{: .procedural-steps}

 Each attack may have one or more special effects, which are detailed below: